Reduced affect display: Brain structures

-Individuals with schizophrenia with blunted affect show different regional brain activity in fMRI scans when presented with emotional stimuli compared to individuals with schizophrenia without blunted affect.
+Individuals with schizophrenia with blunted affect show different regional brain activity in fMRI scans when presented with emotional stimuli when compared to individuals with schizophrenia without blunted affect.
 For instance, individuals with schizophrenia without blunted affect show activation in the following brain areas when shown emotionally negative pictures: midbrain, pons, anterior cingulate cortex, insula, ventrolateral orbitofrontal cortex, anterior temporal pole, amygdala, medial prefrontal cortex and extrastriate visual cortex.
-Whereas, individuals with schizophrenia with blunted affect show activation in the following brain regions when shown emotionally negative pictures: midbrain, pons, anterior temporal pole and extrastriate visual cortex.
+Individuals with schizophrenia exhibiting blunted affect instead only show activation in the midbrain, pons, anterior temporal pole and extrastriate visual cortex.

 Limbic structures

-Individuals with schizophrenia with flat affect show decreased activation in the limbic system when viewing emotional stimuli.
-In individuals with schizophrenia with blunted affect neural processes begin in the occipitotemporal region of the brain and go through the ventral visual pathway and the limbic structures until they reach the inferior frontal areas.
+Individuals with schizophrenia exhibiting flat affect show decreased activation in the limbic system when viewing emotional stimuli.
+In these individuals, neural processes begin in the occipitotemporal region of the brain, routing through the ventral visual pathway and the limbic structures until they reach the inferior frontal areas.
 Damage to the amygdala of adult rhesus macaques early in life can permanently alter affective processing.
 Lesioning the amygdala causes blunted affect responses to both positive and negative stimuli.
 This effect is irreversible in the rhesus macaques; neonatal damage produces the same effect as damage that occurs later in life.
 The macaques' brain cannot compensate for early amygdala damage, even though significant neuronal growth may occur.
-There is some evidence that blunted affect symptoms in schizophrenia patients are not a result of just amygdala responsiveness, but a result of the amygdala not being integrated with other areas of the brain associated with emotional processing, particularly in amygdala-prefrontal cortex coupling.
+There is some evidence that blunted affect in schizophrenia patients is not only caused by low amygdala response, but also lack of integration with other areas of the brain associated with emotional processing, particularly in amygdala-prefrontal cortex coupling.
 Damage in the limbic region prevents the amygdala from correctly interpreting emotional stimuli in individuals with schizophrenia by compromising the link between the amygdala and other brain regions associated with emotion.

 Brainstem

 Parts of the brainstem are responsible for passive emotional coping strategies characterized by disengagement or withdrawal from the external environment (quiescence, immobility, hyporeactivity), similar to what is seen in blunted affect.
 Individuals with schizophrenia with blunted affect show activation of the brainstem during fMRI scans, particularly the right medulla and the left pons, when shown "sad" film excerpts.
 The bilateral midbrain is also activated in individuals with schizophrenia diagnosed with blunted affect.
 Activation of the midbrain is thought to be related to autonomic responses associated with the perceptual processing of emotional stimuli.
-This region usually becomes activated in diverse emotional states.
-When the connectivity between the midbrain and the medial prefrontal cortex is compromised in individuals with schizophrenia with blunted affect an absence of emotional reaction to external stimuli results.
+In individuals with schizophrenia, impaired connection of the midbrain and prefrontal cortex is associated with reduced emotional affect.